 “Report on what?
 The end of the world?”

-“It’s not the end, it is a new beginning.”
+“It’s not the end, it’s a new beginning.”

 I watched the screen.
-Feynman was now running to the launch silo.
-The astronauts were busy with launch preparation and one by one strapping in.
+Feynman was running to the launch silo.
+The astronauts were busy with launch preparation and strapping in one by one.
 Smoke was building in the great launch silo.
 The President sat there holding his thumbs up as he watched his own video feeds.

 “Strickland, we’re all going to die.”